ventus-ag/documentation/content/products/networking/routers.md

 ## Delete router

 To delete Router, do the following:
-- identify this unnecessary Router on the *Routers* and ensure, that this it isn't still used by other cloud resources;
+- identify this unnecessary Router on the *Routers page* and ensure, that it has no attached interfaces to networks, delete them if any;
 - click on the **Actions** icon  and select the **Delete** in the list of available options;
 - confirm the Router deletion on the next opened *Confirmation window*.